Week 1: In-Class#

 Add a #

-in front of the last line in your script, so it becomes #print(my_rounded_number)
+in front of the last line in your script, so it becomes # print(my_rounded_number)

 and run the script again.
+What gets printed now?

-Note how it does not print anything now.
-This is because Python interprets the entire last line as a comment, and does not run the code in it.
+As you see, Python interprets the entire last line as a comment, and does not run the code in it.
 Commenting lines of code is a useful way to disable code temporarily, without deleting it.

 Comments are great for explaining code, but equally important is proper variable naming.
 Imagine that you have a variable denoting the concentration of nitrogen in the atmosphere.
 We show four examples of naming and commenting, ranging from the difficult to understand to the very descriptive.
 First the most difficult to understand